How Much Does It Cost to Build a Garage?

 - Install your own shelving or cabinets.
 Cut down labor fees and install the storage accessories you need on your own time.

 - Do the finishing work yourself.
-Save money by doing your own sanding and painting after the garage is built.
+Save money by doing your own painting after the garage is built.

 - Choose an asphalt shingle roof.
 A metal or tile roof is more expensive, so opt for a cheaper, more common style.